Garden Oaks Montessori with Environmental Sciences -

 In case the school is instructed to shelter in place by authorized emergency personnel, no one will be permitted to enter the campus to pick-up children until an all clear has been announced by emergency response teams/departments.

-SCHOOL START TIMES ARE STAGGERED!
-The campus opens at 7:15am every day to give you plenty of time to arrive early.
+The campus opens at 8:15am every day.
 Our daily and annual goal for attendance at Garden Oaks Montessori Magnet is 98%.
 Regular attendance is required for promotion to the next grade.
 Research shows that student attendance directly impacts student outcomes.
 A child who comes to school regularly performs better academically.
 Additionally, funding for our school is based on student attendance.
 Each day a child is absent represents approximately $25 of funding lost for the school.

 Perfect Attendance Recognition/Requirements